Leon Tomșa: In politics and culture

 The legend of Căldărușani Monastery, recorded in 1924 by Hieromonk Damian Stănoiu, recounts that "the boyars and Redcoats and all of the country greatly rejoiced that Aga Matei had emerged as ruler of the country, for they all knew him to be a decent right-believing man, one who felt for his poor country, which had fallen prey to the Greeks of Leon Vodă".
-In 1633, Prince Matei passed an amnesty of the runaway serfs, but only if they has escaped before 1629.
+In 1633, Prince Matei passed an amnesty of the runaway serfs, but only if they had escaped before 1629.
 Those "settled [abroad] during the days of Leon Vodă" were to be marshaled back into their home villages.
 He also phased out the shepherd's tithe, paying a ransom to Rákóczi for damages encountered by Transylvanian pastoralists.
 Although, overall, Matei returned to increasing the taxes, the economic and fiscal crisis was surpassed with relative ease; commercially, Wallachia became reliant on the lucrative salt trade, and Ottoman fiscal demands were offset by inflation.

 In other fields, Leon's legislation was also left untouched.
 As argued by Djuvara, the "charter" of 1631 established a pattern of boyar independence and immovability, making Princes themselves into "representatives or instruments of the grand boyars' party".
 Overall, according to Iordachi, a "legal regime of estates" was emerging in both Wallachia and Moldavia, with 1631 as a key moment in its evolution: "The anti-Greek campaign increased estate solidarity and the bonds between local nobles, paving the way toward the emergence of future paradigms of collective identity."
 Rezachevici notes that the local boyars lost interest in "anti-Greek" agitation; the revolutionary initiatives fell exclusively on Seimeni and other mercenaries, as with Hrizea of Bogdănei's rebellion.
 Prince Matei selectively upheld the provisions against non-naturalized Greeks.
 Racotă was pardoned and assigned the rank of Logothete, before being sidelined in 1640.
 Matei chased out Leon's Postelnic, Mano, but allowed him back into the country by 1648, without including him on the Divan.

 As noted by Theodorescu, the Benedetto episode marked an early and isolated contribution to Western-style portrait painting in Wallachia.
 In addition to sponsoring this venture and erecting Slobozia's cross, Prince Leon influenced the art of Romania through his furbishing of Viforâta Monastery, which celebrated his victory at Aninoasa.
 In October 1631, he and Victoria donated an icon of Saint George.
 The few parts of the painting that are visible under the silver riza are identified as belonging to the Venetian or Veneto–Cretan School.
 It is reportedly the only item of the old monastery building to have survived into modernity.

 As "Alion" or "Talion", the Prince became a minor character in Romanian folklore, the hero of a children's rhyme.
 He may also be the character "Olea", whose gun battle with "a Prince Basarabă" is caricatured in a similar poem, recorded at Ciomăgești.
 The Strassburg visit is also one of the early recorded instances of a monarch employing Lăutari for musical entertainment, with a repertoire of patrium carmen ("songs of the country").